gr4y/poo/README.md

 ## There are still things to do:

-* unmarshalling pubDate into time.Time instead of string
-* add support for iTunes Podcast Feeds
 * add some working unit tests

+## Done

+* unmarshalling pubDate into time.Time instead of string- (Works with RFC 1132 and RFC 1132 Z)
+* add support for iTunes Podcast Feeds-

 If you want to contribute, feel free to fork, hack and submit a PR.